DanielCufino/devrel-public-workshops/README.md

 Note that while in the last exercise you were reviewing the dag code in the Airflow UI, the code can only be changed directly in the Python files in your Airflow project (i.e. the UI is view-only).

 1. The `etl_releaf` dag currently does not have a schedule - let's change that!
 Update the dag so that it will run daily at midnight.
 2. You can have Airflow manage retrying any tasks that fail by using retries.
 The dag currently has one retry set as the default for every task (based on the value provided to all tasks using the `default_args` parameter of the dag decorator), but you can override this if you want a particular task to have different retry settings.
-Update the `extract_user_data` task to retry 3 times in case of failure.
+Update the `check_tables_exist` task to retry 3 times in case of failure.
 3. Dependency management is another bread and butter feature of Airflow.
 The current task dependencies in the pipeline flow logically from extraction to transformation to loading.
-Review the current dependencies in the dag and observe how `extract_user_data` flows through `transform_user_data`, `generate_tree_recommendations`, `load_user_data`, and finally `summarize_onboarding`.
+Review the current dependencies in the dag and observe `check_tables_exist` needs to complete successfully before `extract_user_data` runs, which allows `transform_user_data`, `generate_tree_recommendations`, `load_user_data` and finally `summarize_onboarding` to run.
 Your graph should look like this:

    ![Updated graph](img/exercise_3_graph.png)